 Not only are Great Danes big enough to handle the rough play from the kids, but they’ll simply “put up with it” because they understand your kids are just playing.

-It’s rare for Great Danes to respond aggressively to kids play – though it is possible.
+It’s rare for Danes to respond aggressively to kids play – though it is possible.
 So always make sure to supervise any playtime no matter how “nice” your dog is.

 Great Danes are also some of the most dependable dogs for families with children.
 For the most part, a Great Dane is trustworthy and reliable when it comes to your children (but not with small children, like toddlers or infants).